yanivkrol/git-training/local.md

 ## `git fetch`

-Fetch changes of the branch without merging them.
+Fetch changes in the repository without merging them.

-Options:

-- `<hash>` specify a different branch for fetch
-- `-a` Fetch changes of all branches
+This includes new branches, commits, and tags.

 ---

 ## `git pull`

-Like `git fetch` but also merges/rebase (configurable).
+Performs `git fetch` and then tries to also merges/rebase (configurable) onto the current branch.
+By default, uses `origin/current-branch` as the remote branch to pull from.

+Options:

-- `<hash>` specify a different branch for pull
+- `<hash>` specify a different branch for pull (and also try to merge, careful!)

 ---